 7. Do I Really Need a New Fence?

 Planning a new fence can be exciting, but before you dive in, consider whether you really need a whole new fence.
 Sometimes an existing fence can be repaired.
 Of course, as fences age and break down, a replacement becomes more cost-effective than a repair.
-But just in case, check out our post about whether you should repair or replace your fence.
+But just in case, check out our guide about everything you need to know about fence repair.

 Ready for a New Fence?